Nina Oberg Humphries New Zealand | Cook Islands, b. 1990

 Christchurch born artist Nina Oberg Humphries is a self described cultural hybrid.
 Her practise explores the contrasts between Cook Islands artefacts, performance, costume & tradition, and western popular culture - to create a visual language that represents second generation Pasifika or New Zealand born Pacific Islanders.

-Oberg Humphries art practise includes photography, installation, sculpture, video, painting and performance.
+Oberg Humphries art practice includes photography, installation, sculpture, video, painting and performance.
 She graduated with a Bachelor of Fine Arts, Ilam School of Fines Arts, Canterbury University, 2018.